 - Perfect for anonymous browsing, downloading and streaming (i.a.
 Netflix)

-You might experience other disadvantages with a specific provider.
+You might experience specific disadvantages depending on the VPN provider you choose.
 To make sure you won’t encounter any nasty surprises, read our review of the VPN you’re planning to buy.

 Most internet users won’t notice the difference.
 People that do things online that need a speedy connection can have some problems with the wrong VPN.
 For instance, gamers that want to play online multi-player games should look into the best VPNs for gaming, to be sure they won’t experience any lag.